How to Fix Web Request Failed Kodi Error With These 2 Easy Ways

 This is a less common fix but one worth thinking about.

 First, you shouldn’t be using Kodi without a VPN.
 VPN’s allow you to browse and stream potentially illegal content in a way that keeps you protected and anonymous.

 A trusted VPN client will keep you anonymous by encrypting your connection between your device and their DNS server, meaning that your Internet Service provider will not be able to tell what you are doing, or what target URL’s you are visiting.

 This also means that your data can’t be logged, or your activities tracked by either your ISP or other third parties.

-VPN’s like IPVanish will give you access to thousand of serves based across 60+ countries, which means you can connect to a server which based in the country that you want to stream content from.
+VPN’s like IPVanish will give you access to thousands of serves based across 60+ countries, which means you can connect to a server based in the country that you want to stream content from.

 Find a New Source

 Like a lot of things with Kodi.
 Free is good.
-But paying even a little bit extra can make a massive difference, if quality and speed is important to you.
+But paying even a little bit extra can make a massive difference if quality and speed are important to you.
 As well as stability.